SCAR TISSUE, STRETCHMARKS, FASCIAL ADHESIONS, CHRONIC PAIN, AND CHRONIC RESTRICTION

 Beyond after-the-injury treatment, if you know you are prone to abnormal scarring, what could you do to help prevent it from forming in the first place (or at least slow it down)?
 Honestly, I would suggest you do what I recommend for nearly everyone --- live your life in as anti-inflammatory manner as is humanly possible.
 Even though these pathological scarring issues have been called genetic; due to something called EPIGENETICS, the anti-inflammatory lifestyle is undoubtedly far more relevant than you ever would have dreamed.
 As to what some of this looks like, I would recommend you start by READING THIS POST on the subject.

 HERE is a super cool testimonial from a young woman who had Hypertrophic Scarring that I treated, but was obviously not the sole source of her pain --- she did not get relief until she went on a GFD.
 As for other hidden causes of inflammation, you might have many.
 If this is the case, you won't find real relief from the mechanical issue until you start addressing the underlying chemical issue (inflammation).
 It's your lucky day because I show you how to do exactly this (HERE).
+And for those of you who are particularly interested in fascia, make sure to check out my post with all 145+ articles on fascia organized into a unified post (HERE).

 I hear it all the time; "Doc, I find myself spending way more time on your site than I intended."
 If you find yourself in the same predicament, make sure to share the wealth.
 The easiest way to do this is via FACEBOOK.